Flag of Australia: Other Australian flags

-Under Section 5 of the Flags Act 1953, the Governor-General may proclaim flags other than the National Flag and the Red Ensign as flags or ensigns of Australia.
+Under section 5 of the Flags Act 1953, the governor-general may proclaim flags other than the National Flag and the Red Ensign as flags or ensigns of Australia.
 Five flags have been appointed in this manner.
 The first two were the Royal Australian Navy Ensign and the Royal Australian Air Force Ensign, the flags used by the Royal Australian Navy and the Royal Australian Air Force.
 The Australian Army has no ensign of its own, but they are given the ceremonial task to be the defender of the National Flag.
 The Air Force and the Navy flew the appropriate British ensigns (the White Ensign and the Royal Air Force Ensign) until the adoption of similar ensigns based on the Australian National Flag in 1948 and 1967 respectively.
 The current Navy and Air Force Ensigns were officially appointed in 1967 and 1982 respectively.

-The Queen's Personal Australian Flag was approved by Her Majesty Queen Elizabeth II on 20 September 1962, and was only flown only when she visited Australia, most recently in 2011.
-It was used in a similar way as the Royal Standard of the United Kingdom.
+The King's Flag for Australia (adopted 30 August 2024) is flown when the monarch visits Australia and is used in a similar fashion to the Royal Standard of the United Kingdom.
+It replaces Queen Elizabeth's personal Australian flag (adopted 20 September 1962), the first Australian personal flag adopted by an Australian monarch.

-In 1995, the Aboriginal Flag and the Torres Strait Islander Flag were also appointed flags of Australia.
+In 1995, the Aboriginal flag and the Torres Strait Islander flag were also appointed flags of Australia.
 While mainly seen as a gesture of reconciliation, this recognition caused a small amount of controversy at the time, with then opposition leader John Howard describing it as divisive.
 Some Indigenous people, such as the flag's designer Harold Thomas, felt that the government was appropriating their flag, saying it "doesn't need any more recognition".
+However, Thomas later transferred the flag's copyright to the Commonwealth Government, expressing hope that doing so would "provide comfort to all Aboriginal people and Australians to use the flag".

 The Australian Defence Force Ensign was proclaimed in 2000.
 This flag is used to represent the Defence Force when more than one branch of the military is involved, such as at the Australian Defence Force Academy, and by the Minister for Defence.

 The Legislative Instruments Act 2003 required the proclamations of these flags to be lodged in a Federal Register.
 Due to an administrative oversight they were not, and the proclamations were automatically repealed.
-The Governor-General of Australia issued new proclamations dated 25 January 2008, with effect from 1 January 2008 (or 1 October 2006 in the case of the Defence Force Ensign).
+The governor-general of Australia issued new proclamations dated 25 January 2008, with effect from 1 January 2008 (or 1 October 2006 in the case of the Defence Force Ensign).

-In addition to the seven flags declared under the Flags Act, there are two additional Commonwealth flags, the Australian Civil Aviation Ensign and Australian Customs Flag, eight Vice-Regal flags and nine state and territory flags that are recognised as official flags through other means.
+In addition to the seven flags declared under the Flags Act, there are three additional Australian Government flags, the Australian Civil Aviation Ensign, Australian Border Force Flag and the Australian Federal Police Flag, eight vice-regal flags and nine state and territory flags that are recognised as official flags through other means.